EcksDy/vscode-env-switcher/README.md

 ## Requirements

+For the status bar button to show, an `.env` file must be found at the root of the project.
-A set of preset files must exist in the root of the project. `.env` file must be Preset file name should be matching the `*.env` glob pattern, i.e.:
+A set of preset files must exist in the root of the project.
+Preset file name should be matching the `*.env` glob pattern, i.e.:

 - `dev.env`